 The All-on-6 technique is a modified version of All-on-4® that uses six dental implants per arch rather than four.
 In many cases, patients who choose All-on-6 have lower jawbone density, and the extra dental implants can provide additional support for their restoration.

 Full Mouth Restoration

 A full mouth restoration is designed for patients who require both arches of teeth to be replaced simultaneously.
 Depending upon the jawbone density, approximately four to six dental implants may be placed in the upper gums and an additional four or six implants in the lower gums.

-Implant supported dentures are considered a minimally invasive procedure.
 First, Dr. Cross will place the titanium posts of the dental implants through the gum tissue.
 These posts are used to set the denture securely into place; however, it will take some time for these implants to fuse to the jawbone.
 During this time, a temporary restoration may be worn.
 Once the fusion is complete, the custom permanent dentures will be placed on top of the posts, offering you a more comfortable fit and a reduced chance of movement or slippage along the gums.
-Dr. Cross or a knowledgeable member of our staff will provide you with detailed instructions for maximizing the lifespan of your implant supported dentures and maintaining your new and natural-looking smile.
+Dr. Cross or a knowledgeable member of our staff will provide you with detailed instructions for maximizing the lifespan of your implant-supported dentures and maintaining your new and natural-looking smile.

-Since every implant supported dentures procedure is customized for the patient, the price will vary from case to case.
-Most patients find that the cost of implant supported dentures is substantially less than a full set of single tooth implants.
-Some patients may choose implant supported dentures as a cost-effective alternative that can still provide many of the same benefits as single tooth dental implants.
+The average cost for a single arch of implant-supported dentures usually ranges between $15,000 and $30,000.
+Since every implant denture procedure is customized for the patient, the price will vary from case to case.
+Most patients find that the cost of implant-supported dentures is substantially less than a full set of single tooth implants.
+Some patients may choose implant-supported dentures as a cost-effective alternative that can still provide many of the same benefits as single tooth dental implants.

 - Number of implants